ITensor/website/docs/classes/indexval.md

 # IndexVal #

-An IndexVal represents an Index fixed to a specific value.
+An IndexVal conceptually represents an Index fixed to a specific value.

 IndexVal holds both an Index called "`index`" and an integer "`val`" representing a particular value the Index can take.